Jeff Hall (American football)

-Paul Jeffery Hall (born July 30, 1976) is a former American football placekicker in the National Football League for the St. Louis Rams.
-He played college football at the University of Tennessee, and was drafted in the sixth round of the 1999 NFL Draft with the 181st overall pick by the Washington Redskins.
+Paul Jeffery Hall (born July 30, 1976) is an American former professional football player who was a placekicker for the St. Louis Rams of the National Football League (NFL).
+He played college football for the Tennessee Volunteers, and was selected in the sixth round of the 1999 NFL draft with the 181st overall pick by the Washington Redskins.
+He played one season in the NFL for the Rams in 2000, appearing in three games.
 After leaving the NFL, he became a NFLPA-registered financial advisor for Rather & Kittrell Capital Management in Knoxville, Tennessee.

-Hall still holds the Tennessee high school record for the longest field goal at 62 yards, which he kicked for Franklin County High School on November 19, 1991 in a playoff game against Oak Ridge High School.
+Hall still holds the Tennessee high school record for the longest field goal at 62 yards, which he kicked for Franklin County High School on November 19, 1991, in a playoff game against Oak Ridge High School.
 Hall tied his own record with a 62-yard field goal against Brentwood Academy on October 16, 1992.

 Hall was the starting placekicker for the Tennessee Volunteer football team that won the National Championship in the 1998 season.

-Hall married Stacey Sherwood on April 10, 2010.